-The next day a magistrate freed Florence, confirming what he had insisted all along, that the fine had been paid.
+The next day a judge freed Florence, confirming what he had insisted all along, that the fine had been paid.

-Federal courts before the September 11, 2001, terror attacks had been at odds over the constitutionality of strip searches.
+Federal courts since the September 11, 2001, attacks had been at odds over the constitutionality of strip searches.
 The Constitution's Fourth Amendment protects against "unreasonable searches and seizures."

-Local jails in New Jersey at the time of Florence's arrest were subject to federal monitors after allegations that minority motorists and their passengers were being unfairly targeted for police stops and arrests, sometimes called "racial profiling."
+Local jails in New Jersey at the time of Florence's arrest were subject to federal monitors after allegations that minority motorists and their passengers were being unfairly targeted for police stops and arrests.
 Stops of that nature are not at issue in the current appeal.
 Florence, who is African-American, is not alleging any racial discrimination by the state or individual officers.

 The case is Florence v.
 Board of Chosen Freeholders of the County of Burlington, New Jersey (10-945).
-A ruling is expected sometime before June.
+A ruling can be expected early next year.